 Realising opportunity and fostering aspiration for every child is at the heart of our Family Zone.
-We do this because young people in North Manchester historically do not have the opportunities afforded to young people in more affluent areas of Manchester.
+We do this because young people in North Manchester deserve the opportunities afforded to young people in more affluent areas of Manchester.

 North Manchester is brimming with vibrant communities of people rich in culture, creativity and heritage.
 The disadvantages all too present in North Manchester tell only a small part of the story.
-Instead we focus on breaking down the barriers to release opportunities for all children growing up in MCA.
+Instead we focus on breaking down the barriers to realise opportunities for all children growing up in the Family Zone.

 Click here to view the schools included in the Family Zone.

 "Ultimately, we need to work together with parents to ensure that their children are happy, safe and successful in school but also experience far reaching opportunities that inspire them to make a vital contribution in the future both within the city and beyond"

 Community Network UK